urql-graphql/urql/docs/graphcache/README.md

 # Graphcache

-In `urql`, caching is fully configurable via [exchanges](../architecture.md) and the default `cacheExchange` in `urql` offers a ["Document Cache"](../basics/document-caching.md), which is sufficient for sites that heavily rely and render static content.
+In `urql`, caching is fully configurable via [exchanges](../architecture.md), and the default `cacheExchange` in `urql` offers a ["Document Cache"](../basics/document-caching.md), which is usually enough for sites that heavily rely on static content.
 However as an app grows more complex it's likely that the data and state that `urql` manages, will also grow more complex and introduce interdependencies between data.